 When planting your seeds please be sure to follow the instructions on your seed packets.
 The actual time you plant your seeds will all depend on the zone you are in and when you are able to transplant your seeds outdoors.
 You can find your zone here.
 Usually, you want to start your seeds indoors approximately 6-8 weeks before the last frost of spring in your area.

-Begin by placing 2 seeds per pot to ensure the growth of at least one plant.
-If both seeds take, you will need to pull one out later so that all the water and nutrients in the soil will be focused on just one plant.
+Begin by putting a layer of soil into each container of your seed flat.
+Using your fingers lightly tamp down the soil without compacting it.
+Next place 2 seeds per pot to ensure the growth of at least one plant.
+If both seeds take, you will need to pull one of the seedlings out later so that all the water and nutrients in the soil will be focused on just one plant.
+This will help the remaining plant to grow a strong root foundation that is important for an outdoor garden.

 Once all the seeds are dispursed cover them with a layer of soil.
-Again you want to tamp down the soil lightly over each seed.
+Again you will want to tamp down the soil lightly over each seed.
+As the dirt settles you can add in additional soil as needed.
+For this purpose, I usually keep damp soil ready for the first few weeks so I have a supply that is damp and ready to add in if needed.

 When I first began growing my own seeds I used a table in my craft room.
-I placed my flats under the table so they were out of the way and suspended my lights from lightweight chains attaching them to the sides of the table.
+I placed my flats under the table so they were out of the way while I was crafting and suspended my lights from lightweight chains attaching them to the sides of the table.

 The lights I use are 4 feet long and are the perfect size for a flat of plants.
 If the area of the home is warm normal bulbs will usually give off enough heat allowing your plants to grow well.

-If you are growing your plants in a colder area such as a basement you will need to do a bit more to keep your delicate seedlings warm enough to grow.
+If you are growing your plants in a colder area such as a basement where things can get quite cool you will need to do a bit more to keep your delicate seedlings warm enough to grow.
 You can use inexpensive plastic sheeting to wrap around your growing area.
 This will help to keep any warmth inside with your plants, turning your growing area into sort of a makeshift greenhouse.

-Your goal is a temperature of 65-75 degrees.
-Place a thermometer inside and monitor the temperature daily.
+Your goal is a constant temperature of 65-75 degrees.
+You can place a thermometer inside of your setup and monitor the temperature daily.

 Once the young plants have sprouted you can then switch to a spray bottle.
 This will water your delicate seedlings without crushing them.
-It is so important not to overwater in the beginning.
+It is so important not to overwater, especially in the beginning.
 If you are not sure, just check the soil with your finger.
-If it’s wet, don’t water.
+Gently feel the soil, if it’s wet, don’t water.

 Depending on the type of seeds you plant you should see something sprout at about 6-8 weeks.
-If after 10 or 12 weeks you still see nothing then I would assume the seed did not take.
+If after 10 or 12 weeks you still see nothing breaking through the soil, then I would assume the seed did not take.
 Please refer to your seed packet to verify that you have given your seeds enough time to sprout.
-If your temperatures are not warm enough it may take longer for your plants to break the soil’s surface.
+If your temperatures are not warm enough it may take longer for your plants to break the soil’s surface which is something to keep in mind.

 Step #7 Add more soil.